For example, given:

 To scramble the string, we may choose any non-leaf node and swap its two children.

-For example, if we choose the node "gr" and swap its two children, it produces a scrambled string "rgeat".
+"gr" and swap its two children, it produces a scrambled string "rgeat".

 rgeat